The Kraken Wakes: Plot

-The novel describes the course of an attack on humanity by creatures from the ocean depths, as told through the eyes of two characters: Mike Watson, a journalist for the English Broadcasting Company (EBC) with his wife and colleague Phyllis; and Professor Alastair Bocker, who is more clear-minded and far-sighted about the developing crisis than everybody else but who often alienates people by telling brutally unvarnished and unwanted truths.
+The novel describes the course of an attack on humanity by creatures from the ocean depths, as told through the eyes of two characters: Mike Watson, a journalist for the English Broadcasting Company (EBC), his independently-minded wife and colleague Phyllis; and Professor Alastair Bocker, who is more clear-minded and far-sighted about the developing crisis than everybody else but who often alienates people by telling brutally unvarnished and unwanted truths.

 Mike and Phyllis are witness to several events of the invasion, which proceeds in drawn-out phases; it takes years before the bulk of humanity even realises that the world has been invaded.
-In the first phase, objects from outer space land in the oceans.
+In the first phase, fiery objects from outer space are seen landing in the oceans.
 Mike and Phyllis happen to see five of the "fireballs" falling into the sea, from the ship where they are sailing on their honeymoon.
 Eventually the distribution of the objects' landing points – always at ocean depths, never on land – implies intelligence.

-The aliens are speculated to come from a gas giant and thus can only survive under conditions of extreme pressure in which humans would be instantly crushed.
+The aliens are speculated by Bocker to come from a gas giant and thus can only survive under conditions of extreme pressure in which humans would be instantly crushed.
 The deepest parts of the oceans are the only parts of Earth in any way useful to them and they presumably have no need or use for dry land or even the shallower parts of the sea.
 Bocker puts forward the theory that the two species could co-exist, hardly noticing each other's presence.
 Humanity nevertheless feels threatened by this new phenomenon, particularly since the aliens show signs of intensive work to adapt the ocean deeps to their needs.